Maybelle Carter: Guitar

 Writers have identified at least three or four styles played by Maybelle Carter.
 She often tuned her guitar down, sometimes as many as five frets, but sometimes used a capo to increase the instrument's range.Sokolow, F. (nd).
 The Carter Family Collection: 32 Songs from the Royal Family of Country Music.
-Hal-Leonard Corporation Her most famous and widely recorded style is sometimes called "the Carter Scratch", or "thumb-lead style".
-This technique involved playing a melody on the instrument's three bass strings while simultaneously strumming the three treble strings for rhythm.
+Hal-Leonard Corporation Her most famous and widely recorded style is sometimes called "the Carter Scratch," or "thumb-lead style."
+This technique involved playing a melody on the instrument's three bass strings while strumming the three treble strings for rhythm.
 She used thumb and finger picks while playing.

 Another style, later popularized by other musicians, was essentially the reverse of the thumb-lead style.
-In this style, Carter finger-picked a melody on the three treble strings while brushing a rhythm on the bass strings with her thumb.
-It is often said that she first saw this style being played by African American musician Lesley Riddle.
-A third style of Carter's guitar playing involved rapid flatpicking in a country-blues rhythm.
+In this style, Carter fingerpicked a melody on the three treble strings while brushing a rhythm on the bass strings with her thumb.
+It is often said that she first saw this style played by African American musician Lesley Riddle.
+A third style of Carter's guitar playing involved rapid flatpicking in a country blues rhythm.
 Her most obscure style was utilized on a few recordings by the Original Carter Family in the 1920s and early 1930s.
 It may be described as a Hawaiian-influenced slide technique that sometimes sounded like a modern dobro.
 Finally, if other musicians were playing a lead instrument, Maybelle would often strum chords on the guitar to accompany them.Seeger, M. & Carter, J. (2000).
 Guitary Styles of the Carter Family. (printed insert booklet) Homespunvideo Maybelle once filled in for Jimmie Rodgers during a recording session, perfectly mimicking his guitar playing style, in 1932.
 Rodgers was ill with tuberculosis at that time and had waning stamina during the session.

 Carter recorded her signature guitar piece, "Wildwood Flower," on numerous occasions, beginning with the original 1928 version.
-"The Cannon Ball," recorded with the Original Carter Family in 1930, is a good illustration of Carter's fingerpicking style with thumb/bass fill.
+"The Cannon Ball," recorded with the Original Carter Family in 1930, illustrates Carter's fingerpicking style with thumb/bass fill.
 Her final recording in the slide guitar style was "My Old Cottage Home" in 1931.
-"Coal Miner's Blues", recorded for Decca, is an excellent flat-picking illustration.
+"Coal Miner's Blues," recorded for Decca, is an excellent flatpicking illustration.